AlexiaDelorme/project-cookbook/README.md

     - **SECRET_KEY**: `<SECRET_KEY>`
 5. In the `Deploy` tab, choose `Connect Github` as **Deployment Method** and *Enable Automatic Deployment* from the Github master branch so that any new commit will be automatically deployed through your heroku app.

-## Local Deployment
+## Local Deployment (Gitpod)

 # Credits

 ### Content
 - My sister for being the first constributor of recipes for this project.
+- Only the granola recipes was taken from the beamingbaker.com blog, the full recipe can be found on her website [here](https://beamingbaker.com/4-ingredient-healthy-homemade-gluten-free-vegan-granola-recipe-dairy-free-v-gf-refined-sugar-free/).
+Cause I was not able to make a better recipe, I decided to include it in my project anyway!

 ### Media

-- ALl the images used for this project were found on [Pexels](https://www.pexels.com).
+- All the images used for this project were found on [Pexels](https://www.pexels.com).
 - I also used [Font Awesome](https://fontawesome.com/v4.7.0/icons/) on some icons when I could not find the proper icon in the Materialize icon library.
 - Gif used in 404 and access_denied pages: [Dribble](https://dribbble.com/search/shots/popular/animation?q=dessert)
 - Colours of footer incons when hovered: [encycolorpedia.fr](https://encycolorpedia.fr/00acee)